This post may contain affiliate links. Please read my disclosure policy.

 - Cool completely on a rack.

-- In separate bowls, melt about 8 ounces dark chocolate, and about 5 ounces white chocolate.
+- In separate bowls, melt the dark and white chocolate.
 [I do this in the microwave, at about 20 second intervals, stirring between each to get a good consistency.]

-- Use a small fork – dip into the chocolate and wave over top the slices to get some nice streaks of chocolate, first with the dark, then the white.
+- Use a small fork – dip the times into the dark chocolate and wave over the top of each slice to get some nice streaks of chocolate, first with the dark, then the white.
 Allow to dry completely before storing in a tightly sealed container.

 Nutrition

-Then make some coffee – hot chocolate for the short people, and sit in the waning afternoon light, enjoying your blessings.
+Then make some tea or coffee – hot chocolate for the short people, and sit in the waning afternoon light, enjoying your blessings.

 G’day!
 One word?
 YUM!